2b2tInfo/magma/README.md

 GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost' WITH GRANT OPTION;
 ```
 Please modify the privileges after installation to protect your server.
+If you would like to create an admin account this would also be a good time (Not that you can't create one later).

 **Memcached**

 To start Memcached run the commands below.

 For Centos 6.